This post created by ignored player and thus hidden.

 What is Beginners Protection?

-When you start the game, there will be one week of protection, when no-one can attack you at all so you will have enough time to get used to the game and build up your defenses so others do you no harm even if they decide to attack you.
+When you start the game, there is one week of protection, when no-one can attack you at all so you will have enough time to get used to the game and build up your defenses so others do you no harm even if they decide

 What are Protection Items?